How often do you nip to the toilet?

-Has it ever occurred to you that your favourite TV character rarely goes for a natural break?
-Generally, neither do the characters in books.
+Has it ever occurred to you that your favourite TV characters rarely goes for that natural break?
+Generally, neither do the book characters either.
 Why?

 In another book, the women escaping her lover’s bed went to sit on the toilet and contemplate for a while.
 That works.
 That’s normal, too

 My mind tends to be a little overactive at times.
 (You’ve sussed that, right?)
 Even when I’d rather not go where it takes me.
-This was one of the scenarios my mind played:
+This was one of the scenarios my mind played out:

 The beautiful girl lies across the bed in her bra and briefs.
-Her hair cascades over the side and flows to the floor.
+Her hair cascading over the side flowing to the floor.
 She is waiting for her lover to return.

 He opens the bathroom door, his hair falling slightly over his chiselled features.
-He is wearing a white vest which is pulling tight over his ripped torso.
+He’s wearing a white vest which is pulling taut over his ripped torso.
 Boxers show off his strong sturdy legs.